 Links for Leaders

-We haven’t finished our book for leaders (yet) but it’s on its way.
+James hasn’t finished his book for leaders (yet) but it’s on its way.
 In the meantime, here are some articles to read and links to follow.

 Values associated with the Learning Pit